Skip to main content

 • music

 The music in the game is generally well-received, with many players appreciating its atmospheric and gothic qualities that enhance the creepy setting.
-However, the soundtrack is criticized for its limited variety, featuring only a few tracks that can become repetitive over time.
-Overall, while the music contributes positively to the game's ambiance, its lack of diversity may detract from the experience for some players.
+However, it suffers from repetitiveness, as there are only a limited number of tracks, leading to a sense of monotony over extended play sessions.
+Overall, while the soundtrack is praised for its thematic fit and quality, its lack of variety detracts from the experience.

 • “I absolutely love the gothic aesthetic of the game, the soundtrack, the ambience, the sounds of the monsters, etc. I love the art style as well; it looks incredibly authentic.”